majestix508/DP-Week4-Project/README.md

 # Data Products Week 4 Project

 ## Shiny Application
-This Shiny application for the course is located in two files, the `ui.R` and `server.R` source-code files.
-Together, these files contain a simple Shiny application demonstrating how reactive input is handled to dynamically update the user-interface and plot `mtcars` data using the `ggplot2` package.
+This Shiny application for the course is located in the folder shinyApp.
+The files `ui.R` and `server.R` contain a simple Shiny application demonstrating how reactive input is handled to dynamically update the user-interface and plot `mtcars` data using the `ggplot2` package.

 The application is deployed here: https://majestix508.shinyapps.io/shinyapp/